 A grant award by the Commission does not allow you to immediately start your project.
+Please note that you cannot be reimbursed for any project expenditure activities conducted prior to executing a grant award contract.
 Grant awards are implemented through contracts, which may extend up to five years in duration.
 The Arizona State Constitution prohibits the Commission from giving gifts.
 Therefore, monies are granted in return for equivalent products.
 The grant award contract specifies the deliverables, due dates and costs associated with producing those products.
 The application is structured so that if it is completed correctly, much of the detail for a contract will have already been obtained.
-Please note that you cannot be reimbursed for any project expenditure activities conducted prior to executing a contract.

-Grant work may only begin after a grant award contract has been finalized and signed by both the applicant and the Commission Chair.
+Grant-funded work may only begin after a grant award contract has been finalized and signed by both the applicant and the Commission Chair.
 For most grant award contracts, expenditures will be reimbursable, which means that you will be responsible for initial payment of costs.
 AWPF will reimburse your costs based upon actual initial expenditures.
 Monetary disbursement is in accordance with the details within each contract and is paid out after submittal of complete and accurate deliverables and payment requests.
 AWPF staff must review and approve these before payment can be processed.
 Therefore, the grantee must have a sufficient line of credit to fund project activities for some period of time.
 In some instances, the Commission may authorize a one-time advance payment at the beginning of the grant, up to 20 percent of the total grant amount, but not to exceed \$50,000.
 Applicants must indicate on the application cover page whether they are requesting an advance payment.